MartinBies/MartinBies.github.io/_pages/software.md

 ## Installation instructions

 I provide a script, which attempts to install this software and all dependencies automatically.
 This script can be found [here](/Install.sh).
-This script has been tested on Debian9 and Ubuntu 18.04 (last update 15/06/2020).
-Note that, among others, this script install [gap-4.10.2](https://www.gap-system.org/Releases/4.10.2.html).
+It has been tested on Debian9 and Ubuntu 18.04 (last update 15/06/2020).
+Among others, [gap-4.10.2](https://www.gap-system.org/Releases/4.10.2.html) will be installed.

 Once the installation is complete, you can create the latest documentation as follows: